 Some mutual funds have high expense ratio up to 2.5%.
 So your corpus may be reduced due to high fees.
 I have given an example of how expense ratio can reduce your corpus in this article ahead.

 Mutual Fund will be investing in the market on your behalf.
 You will not have any control of which stock they are picking.
-Before starting SIP you should look at portfolio of fund.
+Before starting SIP you should look at the portfolio of the fund.

 Articles recommended by Jigar :